Leavitt Path Algebra over Kronecker Square of Quivers and Cross product algebra: Ring theoretic properties of Leavitt path algebra over Kronecker square

 \begin{proof} It is shown in \cite{CW} that any two distinct cycles in $Q$ do not have a common vertex if and only if any two cycles in $\widehat{Q}$ do not have a common vertex.
 It is shown in \cite{Z1} that for a finite quiver $Q$, the Leavitt path algebra $L_K(Q)$ has polynomially bounded growth if and only if no two distinct cycles in $Q$ have a common vertex.
 Thus it follows that $L_{\mathbb K}(Q)$ has finite polynomially bounded growth if and only if $L_{\mathbb K}(\widehat{Q})$ has polynomially bounded growth. \end{proof}

+Let $Q$ be a quiver where any two distinct cycles are disjoint.
 We know that if $d_1$ is the maximal length of a chain of cycles in $Q$ and $d_2$ is the maximal length of chain of cycles with an exit, then $\GKdim(L_{\mathbb K}(Q))=\max(2d_1-1, 2d_2)$ \cite{Z1}.
 Therefore, to see the relation between the GK-dimension of Leavitt path algebra over a quiver $Q$ and its Kronecker square $\widehat Q$, we first consider the relation between the maximal length of chain of cycles in $Q$ and $\widehat Q$.

+Recall that for two cycles $C',C''$ of $Q$ we write $C'\Rightarrow C''$ if there is a path in $Q$ starting on $C'$ and ending on $C''$.
+Under the assumption that any two distinct cycles are disjoint, $\Rightarrow$ is a partial order on the set of cycles of $Q$.